francoiskroll/FramebyFrame/README.md

 * _**(optional) I shall track a single clutch in each Zebrabox**_
 Where clutch means offspring from the same parents and (ideally) mating event.
 The easiest experimental design is one where you have one clutch per Zebrabox/experiment.
 In other words, I recommend you do not mix multiple clutches in the same Zebrabox.

 **_exception 1_**: if you are lucky enough to have multiple Zebraboxes and a very large clutch, you can track the same clutch in two Zebraboxes.
-You should mention this when calculating the LME statistics so it can adapt the random effects accordingly (more details in DOCUMENTATION, below `LMEdaynight()`).
+You should mention this when calculating the LME statistics so it can adapt the random effects accordingly (more details in [DOCUMENTATION](DOCUMENTATION.md#lmedaynight).
 For example:

 ```r
 LMEreport(paDir=c(here('220906_run1', 'bhvparams'),